-The project activity may include:
+The project activity may include the following activities or combinations of these activities:

-- the installation of a new biomass residue fired power generation plant at a site where currently no power generation occurs (greenfield power projects); or - the installation of a new biomass residue fired power generation unit, which replaces or is operated next to existing power generation capacity fired with either fossil fuels or the same type of biomass residue as in the project plant (power capacity expansion projects); or

-- the improvement of energy efficiency of an existing power generation plant (energy efficiency improvement projects), e.g. by retrofitting the existing plant or by installing a new plant that replaces the existing plant; or - the replacement of fossil fuels by biomass residues in an existing power plant (fuel switch projects).
+- the installation of a new biomass residue fired power generation plant at a site where currently no power generation occurs (greenfield power projects); or - the installation of a new biomass residue fired power generation unitplant, which replaces or is operated next to existing power generation capacity plants fired with either fossil fuels or the same type of biomass residue as in the project plant (power capacity expansion projects); or - the improvement of energy efficiency of an existing power generation plant (energy efficiency improvement projects), e.g. by retrofitting the existing plant or by installing a new more efficient plant that replaces the existing plant; or - the replacement of fossil fuels by biomass residues in an existing power plant (fuel switch projects).

-The project activity may be based on the operation of a power generation unit located in an agro-industrial plant generating the biomass residues or as an independent plant supplied by biomass residues coming from the nearby area or a market.
+The project activity may be based on the operation of a power generation unit-plant located in an agro-industrial plant generating the biomass residues or as an independent plant supplied by biomass residues coming from the nearby area or a market.